-In remote, or difficult to access study areas, a series of spot-checks established in core habitat areas throughout the study area is an alternative to transects.
+In extremely steep remote areas, or difficult to access study areas, a series of spot-checks established in core habitat areas throughout the study area is an alternative to transects.
 Ideally, all spot-checks should be surveyed during the same night.
 Where this is not possible, surveys may be performed over consecutive nights.
 The consecutive night spacing of spot-check stations is required to ensure that the survey coverage does not "skip over" an owl if it moves through its territory between non-consecutive survey nights.
 Close temporal and spatial placement of stations will minimize the likelihood of surveyors missing a resident owl.

 Spot-check surveys are more localized in survey coverage than are transects, and are designed to intensively survey specific areas within a study area.
 A study area may have several spot-check survey stations.
-Spot-checks may be the preferred method to use in remote, or difficult to access areas.
+Spot-checks may be the preferred method to use in remote, or difficult to access areas or to increase emphasis on previously identified nest or roost sites in any areas.